In Spotlight: Sheridan Smith’s best TV shows and moviesDec 7 | 3 min read

 Succession: 11 things you didn’t know about the HBO comedy-drama that everyone’s talking about

-From whether it’s really based on the Murdochs to the surprise improvised scenes - discover secrets from the HBO show on Sky Atlantic that you didn’t know...
+From whether it’s really based on the Murdochs to the surprise improvised scenes - as season 3 begins, discover secrets from the HBO show on Sky Atlantic that you didn’t know...

-It received rave reviews from critics, and was named The Guardian’s No.1 TV show of 2019.
+It received rave reviews from critics, was named The Guardian’s No.1 TV show of 2019 and its delayed return is one of the most eagerly awaited television events of 2021.

-And now both lauded seasons of Succession are back on Sky Atlantic with NOW TV to binge-watch at your leisure.
+Now season 3 of Succession is back on Sky Atlantic with NOW - and seasons 1 and 2 are available to binge-watch at your leisure.

 The high-end comedy-drama, about the family behind the biggest media company in the world, boasts a stellar cast including Brian Cox, Kieran Culkin and Matthew MacFadyen.